osmcode/osmium-surplus/README.md

 file.
 This may differ slightly between the various commands, because not all commands read all object types.

+## Contributing

+Contributions are welcome.
+Please use `clang-format` to format your changes.

 ## Author

 Jochen Topf (jochen@topf.org)